ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Congestion Window {#congestion-window}

-The congestion window (C.cwnd) controls the maximum inflight.
+The congestion window (C.cwnd) controls the maximum C.inflight.
-It is the maximum inflight
+It is the maximum C.inflight
 that the algorithm estimates is appropriate for matching the current network path delivery process, given all available signals in the model, at any time scale.
 BBR adapts C.cwnd based on its model of the network